 b ← g.

-Suppose in this example that the query is
+Suppose in this example the query

 ?- a, d, e.

-relative to the knowledge base or program
+is relative to the following KB or program

 a:-b, c. (this is Prolog notation for "a ← b, c.")